seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Cinna, where haste you so?

 **CINNA**
 To find out you.
-Who’s that?
+Who's that?
 Metellus Cimber?

 **CASSIUS**
 No, it is Casca; one incorporate
 To our attempts.
-Am I not stay’d for, Cinna?
+Am I not stay'd for, Cinna?

 **CINNA**
-I am glad on ’t.
+I am glad on 't.
 What a fearful night is this!
-There’s two or three of us have seen strange sights.
+There's two or three of us have seen strange sights.

 **CASSIUS**
-Am I not stay’d for? tell me.
+Am I not stay'd for? tell me.

 **CINNA**
 Yes, you are.
 O Cassius, if you could
-But win the noble Brutus to our party–
+But win the noble Brutus to our party--

 **CASSIUS**
 Be you content: good Cinna, take this paper,
-And look you lay it in the praetor’s chair,
+And look you lay it in the praetor's chair,
 Where Brutus may but find it; and throw this
 In at his window; set this up with wax
-Upon old Brutus’ statue: all this done,
+Upon old Brutus' statue: all this done,
-Repair to Pompey’s porch, where you shall find us.
+Repair to Pompey's porch, where you shall find us.
 Is Decius Brutus and Trebonius there?

 **CINNA**
-All but Metellus Cimber; and he’s gone
+All but Metellus Cimber; and he's gone
 To seek you at your house.
 Well, I will hie,
 And so bestow these papers as you bade me.

 **CASSIUS**
-That done, repair to Pompey’s theatre.
+That done, repair to Pompey's theatre.

 *Exit CINNA*